Sony FS5 Picture Profile Settings

 Color Correction OFF

-The gamma determines the dynamic range of the camera.
+The gamma determines how the dynamic range of the sensor is processed.
 The CINE (Cinegamma) settings give a nice wide dynamic range.
 There are 4 versions to choose from:

 - CINE 1 - For very bright light situations (goes up to 110%) like outdoor, sunlight